neubot/neubot/doc/neubot.1.rst

 **received (int)**
   Size of the current segment in bytes, also including HTTP metadata (i.e., response line and headers).
+You can compute the download speed by dividing this by elapsed.

 **remote_address (string)**
   The server's IP address.
 It is typically either an IPv4 or an IPv6 address.

 **request_ticks (float)**
-  Time when the request was sent.
+  Time when the request for the current segment was sent.
 This may not be a timestamp relative to the Unix epoch.
 Add elapsed to this to get the time when the response was received (again not necessarily a timestamp).